ofiraflalo/python-course-assignments/day05/README.md

 ## AI use and prompts

-I used AI to help plan the project, create tests and debug errors.
+I used chatGPT to help plan the project, create tests and debug errors.

 Example prompts:
 - "Write pytest tests for the pH estimation function."